isadri/inception/README.md

 ### Docker Volumes

 *Docker volumes* are named filesystem trees managed by Docker.

+> [!NOTE]
+> Bind mounts don't have a dedicated manager like volumes.
+Instead, they rely on the operating system of the Docker host for management.
+Docker simply establishes the link between the host directory and the container directory, but the underlying filesystem operations are handled by the host's OS.

 All operations on Docker volumes can be accomplished using the `docker volume` subcommand set.
 Using volumes is a method of decoupling storage from specialized locations on the filesystem that you might specify with bind mounts.
 You can create and inspect volumes by using the `docker volume create` and `docker volume inspect` subcommands.
 By default, Docker creates volumes by using the `local` volume plugin.
 The default behavior will create a directory to store the contents of a volume somewhere in a part of the host filesystem under control of the Docker engine.
 For example, the following command create a volume named `location-example`:
 ```docker
 docker volume create --driver local location-example